ktsenovv/clear-icons-cache/README.md

 <br />

 <h1>:copyright: Copyright <a href="#-clear-icons-cache" title="Go to Navigation">[↑]</a></h1>
 © Kristian Cenov &#128640; KC.
 All rights reserved.
-This application is not affiliated with Windows® or © Microsoft Corporation.
-File Explorer® and all related elements are trademarks of and © Microsoft Corporation.